matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

   - two bytes in network byte order (big-endian) indicating the length in bytes of the rendezvous session URL as a UTF-8 string
   - the rendezvous session URL as a UTF-8 string
-- If the QR code intent/mode is `0x04` then the homeserver base URL encode as:
+- If the QR code intent/mode is `0x04` then the [server name](https://spec.matrix.org/v1.10/appendices/#server-name) of the homeserver encoded as:
-  - two bytes in network byte order (big-endian) indicating the length in bytes of the homeserver base URL as a UTF-8 string
+  - two bytes in network byte order (big-endian) indicating the length in bytes of the server name as a UTF-8 string
-  - the homeserver base URL as a UTF-8 string
+  - the server name as a UTF-8 string

 For example, if Alice displays a QR code encoding the following binary string: